 - They have tiny noses: Their noses are tiny, but they’re still breathing in the same dust, particles, and germs from the air that we are- into a much smaller space!

 - They don’t know how to breathe through their mouth: Fun fact- while we can open our mouths to breathe when our noses are stuffy, babies haven’t learned how to do this yet.
 Since they only know how to breathe through their nose, that makes it even more important for them to sneeze out anything that might be stuck in there.1

 - To clear irritants: When a baby is exposed to smoke, perfumes, or dust, they will feel the need to sneeze to clear the irritant from their nose, just like an adult.

-It’s very rare for children under a year old to have seasonal allergies like adults.
-Instead, a baby with an allergy is usually allergic to a particular food ingredient, medication, or environmental allergen.
+It’s very rare for children under a year old to have seasonal or environmental allergies like adults.2 Instead, a baby with an allergy is usually allergic to a food- and this type of allergy doesn’t usually cause sneezing.